oddporson/jungle-rails/README.md

 # Jungle

 Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-This project was a simulation of the real world e-commerce website where I learned the new language, ecosystem and framework.
+This project was a simulation of the real world e-commerce website where I learned a new language, ecosystem and framework.

 ## Added Feature
 - Sold-out badge
 - Added categories for products
-- Created User and Review model to support multiple features
+- Bug fixes on user interface and missing admin security
 - User authentication; hashed password using bcrypt
-- Basic http authentication for admins
 - Allowed only admins to add products and categories

-## Testing
+## Tested
 - RSpec
 - Capybara
 - Poltergeist